TurboCoder13/bulma-turbo-themes/scripts/ORGANIZATION.md

 # Scripts Organization

-This document describes the organization of scripts in the `bulma-turbo-themes` project and provides guidelines for adding new scripts.
+This document describes the organization of scripts in the `turbo-themes` project and provides guidelines for adding new scripts.

 ## Directory Structure